 Qualifications and Experience to Land a Job in Cybersecurity

 Cybersecurity is a complex issue because the Internet and technology are constantly changing.
 Knowledge and skills in this field are not something that can be learned once and then used for the rest of a person's career.
-People who enter into cybersecurity need to stay on top of security threats and trends.
+Cybersecurity professionals need to stay on top of security threats and trends.
 The proper cybersecurity program teaches students to use current technology, but it also provides them with the right tools and methodologies to keep their knowledge evolving as technology does.

 As with any job, experience is also necessary.
 Students with no experience in information technology are encouraged to look for internships and other such positions in IT to help brush up their skill set.